trigger-corp/trigger.io-parse/module/docs/index.md

 #### ::Important:: Parse is shutting down and will be fully retired on 28 January 2017!

-#### If you are currently using Parse for sending push notifications please consider getting in touch with the lovely folk at [Pushwoosh](https://www.pushwoosh.com) and migrate your app to the [Pushwoosh module](https://trigger.io/modules/pushwoosh/current/docs/index.html).
+#### If you are currently using Parse for sending push notifications please consider getting in touch with the lovely folk at [Pushwoosh](https://www.pushwoosh.com) and migrate your app to the [Pushwoosh module](https://trigger.io/modules/pushwoosh/current/docs/index.html), or setup your own ParseServer.

 #### If you are currently using Parse's application backend services do take a look at [Firebase](https://www.firebase.com).
 Firebase offers an extremely powerful REST API that can integrate directly with your Forge App without requiring any native module support.